GaryFunk/Nanoleaf-Tiles/README.md

 <ul>
 Control Nanoleaf Panels, Canvas, Lines and Shapes Tiles from your Stream Deck.
 Toggle the controller tiles on or off; increase, decrease or set the brightness level; set the tiles color or apply one of the special effects.
-Use the Stream Deck 'Multi Action' to send actions to several controllers.
+Use the Stream Deck "Multi Action" to send actions to several controllers.
-Use 'Folders' to group actions per Nanoleaf controller.
+Use "Folders" to group actions per Nanoleaf controller.
 Buttons across devices are kept in sync.
 Suggestions and comments, good or bad, are always welcome.<br />
 </ul>
-<h3>What's New</h3>
+<h3>New In This Release</h3>
 <ul>
 Version 1.3 - 11/08/2021<br />
 Added Brightness Increase and Brightness Decrease buttons.